Regina Hill’s Campaign Harvesting Absentee Ballots in Orlando [VIDEO]

 In the video, first sent exclusively to West Orlando News by the trusted source, a campaign staffer wearing a re-elect Regina Hill for City Commissioner t-shirt does not even identify herself before asking to collect the household’s absentee ballot.
 The staffer checks a printed list on a clipboard before confirming to the resident that their absentee ballot should have arrived by now and she was here to collect it.
 It is clear from the 80-second interaction, the campaign staffer was there for the sole reason of collecting the absentee ballot.

 “We’re coming back to pick it up,” the woman wearing a Re-Elect Regina Hill t-shirt says.
-The staffer says “last time we were here she said it hadn’t come yet,” and then confirms she is looking for the absentee ballot.
+The staffer adds “last time we were here she said it hadn’t come yet,” and then confirms she is looking for the absentee ballot.
 “No, it’s absentee ballots that we pick up,” she says.
+Click here to see the entire video.

 Luckily, this voter knew better than to give any ballot to someone making money off collecting votes.
 The voter quickly asks “who are you working for” before the conversation begins to end.
 The voter confirms their household will mail in the absentee ballot, not hand it over to someone wearing the incumbent City Commissioner’s campaign t-shirt.